Country _ Name

 Additional comments regarding the economic situation for asset and portfolio management services or what FinTech’s must be aware of in this business area

 Over the past decade, the SFC has entered into 10 memoranda of understanding on MRF with different regulators of the asset and portfolio management internationally.
-Taking the most recent new addition of MRF, Thailand, as an example, the MRF with Thai Securities and Exchange Commission allows the eligible Hong Kong and Thai funds to be offered in the reciprocal markets with an expedited and streamlined approval process and disclosure requirements.
+Taking the most recent new addition of MRF, Ireland, as an example.
+The MRF with the Central Bank of Ireland (CBI) allows offering of retail funds between Hong Kong and Ireland.
+This enables certain funds in Ireland to enjoy a streamlined approval process.

 InvestHK, a government department responsible for foreign direct investment, has a dedicated team to offer one-stop support services to family offices which are interested in establishing in Hong Kong.